Key takeaways

 The message from the market is unambiguous.
 Companies that ignored rules of origin when tariffs were low have been forced to restructure their supply chains under pressure.
 The ones that moved early are now reaping the benefit of preferential access.
 The ones that waited are scrambling.

 This pattern will only intensify as the review approaches, as we outlined in our 2026 nearshoring outlook.
 If the agreement is extended, compliant companies will enjoy sixteen more years of predictable, preferential market access across three countries and nearly five hundred million consumers.
-If the sunset clause is triggered, the window begins to close — and the scramble will become something closer to a crisis.
+If the sunset clause is triggered, the window begins to close, and the scramble will become something closer to a crisis.

-What Canadian companies should do before July
+What should Canadian companies do before July?

 We advise every Canadian SME with cross-border exposure to take three steps before the review begins.